Angie3120/node-fetch/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: '✨ Feature Request'
+name: "✨ Feature Request"
 about: Suggest an idea or feature
+title: ''
-labels: feature
+labels: ''
+assignees: ''

 ---

 **Is your feature request related to a problem?
 Please describe.**